gabinho991/CS598/README.md

 3. __MIMICSQL*__
 MIMICSQL* is extended version of MIMICSQL.
 The database consists of 9 table of MIMIC-III instead of 5 merged tables.
 4. __MIMIC-SPARQL*__
 MIMIC-SPARQL is a graph-based counterpart of MIMICSQL*.
-The knowledge graph of this dataset has 173,096 triples and the max hop is 5.

 ### Prepare the Datasets